imrushi/imrushi.github.io/content/notes/go.md

 ### No Semicolons

-As you can see in our program ther are no semicolons to seperate statements in Go, we can use semicolons but it's not required (in fact, it's generally frowned upon).
+As you can see in our program there are no semicolons to separate statements in Go, we can use semicolons but it's not required (in fact, it's generally frowned upon).

-Like [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), Go's formal grammer uses semicolons to terminate statements, but unlike in [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), those semicolons do not appear in the source.
+Like [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), Go's formal grammar uses semicolons to terminate statements, but unlike in [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), those semicolons do not appear in the source.
 Instead the [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) uses a simple rule to insert semicolons automatically as it scans, so the input text is mostly free of them.

 If you want to know more how it works you check Go's official doc https://go.dev/doc/effective_go#semicolons